Graham · North-West Highlands

 Carn na Coinnich — common questions

-- Carn na Coinnich is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 552m of ascent and takes most walkers 4-6 hours.
-Terrain: Estate track through Scardroy woodland, then a long heathery climb on the south-east ridge with no formal path.
+- Carn na Coinnich carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 552m of ascent and a 4-6 hour day on the standard route.
+Underfoot: Estate track through Scardroy woodland, then a long heathery climb on the south-east ridge with no formal path.

 - Where do I park for Carn na Coinnich?